Nikhil383/Akaike_Assignments/README.md

 ### Assumptions

+NewsAPI returns at least 10 articles per query (Fewer articles may affect topic extraction).
+YAKE extracts meaningful topics from summaries (Short summaries may limit topic diversity).
+Sentiment Analysis is based on TextBlob, which may not always be 100% accurate.

 ### Limitations

 ❌ Relies on NewsAPI, which has a request limit per day (Free Tier: 100 requests/day).

 ❌ Sentiment Analysis does not consider sarcasm or complex linguistic context.

 ❌ Hindi TTS uses Google’s gTTS, which may have minor pronunciation issues.

 ## Possible Improveents